hashicorp/packer/website/source/docs/post-processors/vsphere-template.html.md

 Required:

 -   `host` (string) - The vSphere host that contains the VM built by the vmware-iso.

--   `insecure` (boolean) - If it's true Skip verification of server certificate.
-    Default is false

 -   `password` (string) - Password to use to authenticate to the vSphere endpoint.

 -   `username` (string) - The username to use to authenticate to the vSphere endpoint.

 -   `vm_name` (string) - The name of the VM once it is uploaded.